Mjmcarthur0917/assignemnt2-McArthur/README.md

 | Chicago, IL | Willis Tower | 3 days |
 | Springfield, MO | Branson | 5 days |
 | Arlington, VA | Arlington National Cemetary | 6 weeks |

+---
+## Quotes

+>"There were more than a dozen extinction level events before even the dinosaurs got theirs.
+When the Earth starts to settle, God throws a stone at it.
+And, believe me, he's winding up." -*Ultron*
+>
+>“I'm a greater believer in luck, and I find the harder I work the more I have of it.” -*Thomas Jefferson*